 Most dogs will benefit from direct paw protection such as booties and paw wax, available at local pet supply shops.

-To protect paws from burning from sidewalk "ice melt", paw wax liberally applied to the pads before heading out works pretty well for the duration.
-However booties will protect paws from ice melt as well as paw injury caused by crusted ice, or ice balls that collect in the hair between paw pads and toes.
+To protect paws from sidewalk "ice melt", liberally apply paw wax to the pads before heading out - usually works pretty well for the duration of your outing.
+However booties will protect paws from ice melt as well as paw injury caused by crusted ice or ice balls that collect in the hair between paw pads and toes.
 While there have been notable improvements over this past year in the case of booties, it’s advisable to ask your fellow dog owners which type stay put on a particular breed.

 Of course you have to be able to stay upright on your own feet while your dog tugs you down an icy sidewalk...
 FIDO members recommend anti-slip 'things' for shoes called Yak Trax - available on the Internet for roughly $15-$20. .